 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-Re-purpose some of that trick-or-treat loot in a batch of these Candy Bar Truffles – chewy, fudgy brownie balls stuffed with your favorite Halloween candy and dipped in chocolate!
+Repurpose that trick-or-treat loot in these Candy Bar Truffles – fudgy, chocolate-dipped brownie balls stuffed with your favorite leftover Halloween candy!

 Let’s talk about all the injustices of Halloween, shall we?

 Why why why why WHY does all the costumed, face-painted, trick-or-treating fun stop at puberty?

 Seriously.
 It’s not like people just stop loving getting free candy when they hit a growth spurt.
 That they never asked for anyway.